kouteisang/ParListCPU/README.md

 - 1 stand for numbe of edges from large to small
 - 2 stand for number of edges from small to large

+k(-k), only in the serial, parallel version can use:

+- k: specify the output k

+m(-m), only in the serial, parallel version can use:

+- lmd: specify the output lambda